The Ruskin welcomes applications from students with diverse backgrounds and experiences, including mature and

 For details on the preparation of your portfolio, and more specific advice, please click here.
 It is essential that all applicants submit a portfolio that complies with the stipulated format, size and volume guidelines.

 During the process of reviewing portfolios, tutors look for work that goes beyond the mere fulfilment of school curricula.
 We search for highly motivated activity, over and above any project-based work, and for a breadth of engagement, a sense of purpose and strength of opinion in the way the portfolio is edited.
 It is important for us is to be able to discover a sense of the temperament underlying the work, and to sense the deeper interests that inform the portfolio.
 We are not interested in finding a particular formula or a specific style, but in signs of energy, ambition, critical reflection and creativity.
-Applying to the undergraduate Bachelor of Fine Art degree is highly competitive - in 2017 we received more than 230 applications for a maximum of 30 places.
+Applying to the undergraduate Bachelor of Fine Art degree is highly competitive - in 2017 and again in 2018 we received more than 230 applications for a maximum of 30 places.

 Please note that the University uses the work you submit for review and evaluation as necessary for the conduct of the admission process.
 The University is not in a position to verify the contents of portfolios, or to make any special arrangements for care, custody or return.
 Therefore, the University cannot accept responsibility for any loss or damage.